open-telemetry/oteps/text/0156-columnar-encoding.md

 #### Phase 1

 This proposal is designed as a protocol extension compatible with the existing OTLP protocol.
-As illustrated in the following diagram, a new OTLP-Arrow to OTLP receiver will be responsible for translating the protocol extension to the existing protocol.
+As illustrated in the following diagram, a new OTel Arrow to OTLP receiver will be responsible for translating the protocol extension to the existing protocol.
 Similarly, a new exporter will be responsible for translating the OTLP messages into this new Arrow-based format.